 The concepts of feasibility and consistency deserve further discussion here.
 Feasibility of the original design target problem means that a design exists that satisfies all constraints.
 Feasibility of the ATC elements means a local design exists at each ATC element P{ij} that satisfies all of the constraints at that element.
-Consistency of the ATC formulation further supposes a solution exists such that $\mathbf{R}^{i}{(i+1)k} = \mathbf{R}^{i+1}{(i+1)k}$ and $\mathbf{y}^{i}{(i+1)k} = \mathbf{y}^{i+1}{(i+1)k}$ for all $i, j \in E_i, k \in C{ij}$, which implies that $\varepsilon^R = 0$ and $\varepsilon^y = 0$ for all elements.
+Consistency of the ATC formulation further supposes a solution exists such that $\mathbf{R}^{i}{(i+1)k} = \mathbf{R}^{i+1}{(i+1)k}$ and $\mathbf{y}^{i}{(i+1)k} = \mathbf{y}^{i+1}{(i+1)k}$ for all $i, j \in E_i$, $k \in C{ij}$, which implies that $\varepsilon^{R} = 0$ and $\varepsilon^{y} = 0$ for all elements.
 Feasibility of the original design target formulation implies that a design exists in the decomposed ATC formulation that is feasible at all elements and consistent among elements.

-In this section it is demonstrated that despite existence of a feasible, consistent design, the ATC formulation will not find this design with finite weighting coefficients unless the design meets the top level targets exactly.
-Specifically, if a feasible solution to the original problem exists that meets the top level targets exactly, then any choice of positive, finite weighting coefficients in the ATC formulation will yield a consistent solution.
+In this section it is demonstrated that despite existence of a feasible, consistent design, the ATC formulation will not find this design with finite weighting coefficients unless the design meets the top-level targets exactly.
+Specifically, if a feasible solution to the original problem exists that meets the top-level targets exactly, then any choice of positive, finite weighting coefficients in the ATC formulation will yield a consistent solution.
 If such a solution does not exist, the ATC formulation will not yield a consistent solution for any finite weighting coefficients.
 However, an ATC solution can be found with arbitrarily small inconsistency deviations if weights are chosen appropriately.

-Michelena et al. [1] proposed a Pareto optimization analogy to illuatrate the existence of error-zeroing weights, as shown in Figure 2.
-Note that if a consistent, feasible design exists that meets the top level targets, then the design would map to the origin in Figure 2, and any other design would be either dominated by or equivalent to it in this space.
-Therefore, the Pareto surface degenerates to a single point, the origin, which can be achieved with any positive weighting coefficients.
-If such a design does not exist, then it will be shown in Eq.(8), Eq.(14), and Eq.(17) that in general the inconsistency deviation approaches zero only as the weighting coefficients for inconsistency approach infinity.
+Michelena et al. [2] proposed a Pareto optimization analogy to illustrate the existence of error-zeroing weights, as shown in Fig. 2.
+They observed that Eq.
+(4) contains a weighted sum of deviation metric terms, and they visualized the solution as a Pareto set between terms in the objective function, showing how larger weighting coefficients for parent-child deviation terms yield points with lower consistency deviation between parent and child at the expense of minimizing deviation from the top-level target.
+However, this figure could be misleading.
+Note that if a consistent, feasible design exists that meets the top-level targets, then the design would map to the origin in Fig. 2 and any other design would be either dominated by or equivalent to it in this space.
+Therefore, in this case the Pareto surface degenerates to a single point-the origin-which can be achieved with any positive weighting coefficients.
+If such a design does not exist, then it will be shown in Eqs.
+(7), (13), and (16) that, in general, the consistency deviation approaches zero only as the weighting coefficients for consistency approach infinity.
 So, in this case the vertical axis is tangent to the Pareto surface, and there are no finite errorzeroing weights.
 This is important for applications where unattainable targets are used purposefully or when the designer is uncertain if targets can be achieved.

 A simple example will demonstrate this situation.
 Let us examine an unconstrained level-0 element with a single level-1 child.
 The level-0 element is called l, and the level-1 element is called k.
-There are no linking variables and we consider only a single top level target T. Following Eq.(4), the level-0 problem (P{0l}) is written as:
+There are no linking variables, and we consider only a single top-level target T. Following Eq.
+(4), the level-0 problem (P{0l}) is written as